hubblec4/Matroska-Chapters-Specs/notes.md

 `middle.mkv`| `a77b3598941cb803eac0fcdafe44fac9` | n/a | `6c92285fa6d3e827b198d120ea3ac674`
 `end.mkv`   | `6c92285fa6d3e827b198d120ea3ac674` |  n/a  | n/a

-As an example where the `PrevUID Element` is used only.
+A next example where the `PrevUID Element` is used only.

 file name   | `SegmentUID`                       | `PrevUID`                          | `NextUID`
 :-----------|:-----------------------------------|:-----------------------------------|:---------